sportiduino/sportiduino/README.md

 [Перейти на русский язык](https://github.com/alexandervolikov/sportiduino/blob/master/README.ru.md)

-This repository is devoted to the development of a cheap electronic marking system for sports and tourist orientation.
-Here is the hardware part of the marking system.
+This project is devoted to the development of cheap electronic marking system for sports and tourist orientering.
+It is also possible to use it on Rogaine, Multirace, Trail, цherever time fixing is required Here is the hardware part of the marking system.
 The software is under construction, the links is placed [below](https://github.com/alexandervolikov/sportiduino#data-processing)

 [Download latest release](https://github.com/alexandervolikov/sportiduino/releases)